interviewbit-academy/academy-hackathon/Readme.md

 * Fork the repository.
 There is a fork button in top right
 * Clone the forked repo.
 Example: `git clone https://github.com/shivtej1505/academy-hackathon`.
 This will copy the codebase to your local filesystem
 * Add you script under day-1 in week-0.
 Do `git add your_script.sh` and `git commit -m "some commit message"`
-* Final step is pushing it on remote git server i.e Github.
+* Second last step is pushing it on remote git server i.e Github.
 Use this command: `git push origin master`
+* Final step is too make a Pull Request here: https://github.com/shivtej1505/academy-hackathon